 - BCB 552 Advanced Laboratory Methods in Biochemistry and Cell Biology (Fall, 3 credits)

-- BCB 559 MS Research Practicum in Biochemistry and Cell Biology (Fall or Spring, 4 credits)
+- BCB 559 MS Research Practicum in Biochemistry and Cell Biology (Fall, Spring & Summer, 0-4 credits)

 - BCB 599 MS Thesis in Biochemistry and Cell Biology (Fall, Spring & Summer, 1 – 6 credits)